How to Get a Permanent Resident Visa in Japan: 2025 Guide

 4. Foreign nationals who have lived in Japan for 1 year or more, and scored a minimum of 80 points on the Highly Skilled Foreign Professional scale*

 Confused about this?
 Don’t worry.
-We will be explaining more for points number 3 and 4 in this blog!
+We will be explaining more for points 3 and 4 in this blog!

 What is the Highly Skilled Foreign Professional scale* and How does it work?